femnad/terraform-provider-uptimerobot/README.md

 # terraform-provider-uptimerobot

 A quick and dirty provider for interacting with [UptimeRobot](https://uptimerobot.com/) API.
-It doesn't implement all the features and **it's not well tested** but [documentation](https://registry.terraform.io/providers/femnad/uptimerobot/latest/docs) should be available for implemented resources.
+It doesn't implement all the features and **it's not well tested** but [documentation](https://registry.terraform.io/providers/femnad/uptimerobot/latest/docs) should be available for the implemented data sources and resources.

 ## Usage